Random fields and the geometry of Wiener space: Applications

-Also, note that writing $F(\omega) = \int_0^1 V(\omega_s)\,d\omega_s,$ one can consider the random field defined above as $f(x) = F(B^x)$.
+Also, note that writing $F(\omega) = \int_0^1 V(\omega_s) \,d\omega _s,$ one can consider the random field defined above as $f(x) = F(B^x)$.

-\begin{theorem} Let $M$ be a $m$-dimensional manifold, and $f$ be a random field defined on $M$,and represented as in \eqref{eq:random:field}, and satisfying the conditions $(A1)-(A4)$.
-Also, let $f(x)$ and $\nabla f(x)$ be nondegenerate in the sense of Malliavin, for some $x\in M$\footnote{For an isotropic random field, nondegeneracy of the field at some point on the manifold is equivalent to the nondegeneracy of the random field at all points on the manifold.}, and that the corresponding Wiener functional $F$, satisfies the exponential moment condition specified in Theorem \ref{theorem:existence}.
-Then writing $A_u(f)$ as the excursion set for the random field $f$, and $\lips_i(\cdot)$ as the $i$-th Lipschitz-Killing curvature,
+\begin{theorem} Let $M$ be a $m$-dimensional manifold and $f$ be a random field defined on $M$, represented as in \eqref{eqrandomfield}, and satisfying the conditions \textup{(A1)--(A4)}.
+Also, let $f(x)$ and $\nabla f(x)$ be nondegenerate in the sense of Malliavin, for some $x\in M$, and that the corresponding Wiener functional $F$ satisfies the exponential moment condition specified in Theorem \ref{theoremexistence}.
+Then writing $A_u(f;M)$ as the excursion set for the random field $f$, and $\lips_i(\cdot)$ as the $i$th Lipschitz--Killing curvature under the Gaussian induced metric, we have

 where $F^{-1}([u,\infty))$ is a subset of the Wiener space $X$ with $\minkmu_j$ as its GMF, as defined in the previous section. \end{theorem}